NetApp/trident/docs/kubernetes/known-issues.rst

   idempotent operation.
 Thus, if the ``storagePrefix`` or ``TenantName`` does not differ, there is a very slim chance to have name collisions for volumes created on the same backend.
 * ONTAP cannot concurrently provision more than one FlexGroup at a time unless the set of aggregates are unique to each provisioning request.
-* The ``ontap-nas-flexgroup`` driver doesn't currently work with ONTAP 9.7.
+* When using Trident over IPv6, the ``managementLIF`` and ``dataLIF`` in the backend definition must be specified within square brackets, like ``[fd20:8b1e:b258:2000:f816:3eff:feec:0]``.
-* When using Trident over IPv6, the ``managementLIF`` option in the backend definition must be specified within square brackets, like ``[fd20:8b1e:b258:2000:f816:3eff:feec:0]``.
+* If using CoreOS or Ubuntu on Kubernetes nodes, you must ensure ``rpc-statd`` is started at boot time.